Importing commercial goods into Canada - 2. Classifying your goods

 - Contacting the Border Information Service (BIS);

 For more information on the general rules and guidelines involved in classifying goods in the Canadian Customs Tariff refer to Memorandum D10-13-1, Classification of Goods.
-More information on the importance of properly classifying your goods can be found at, Harmonized System Compliance.
+More information on the importance of properly classifying your goods can be found on the Harmonized Commodity Description and Coding System webpage.

 - Date modified: